Phonics/Spelling at Oakwell Rise!

 This routine is designed to enable children to hear and identify the correct number of phonemes (sounds) in words and encode them by selecting the corresponding (correct) graphemes.

-Parents can help their children to learn the phonics code through LOTS of practice!
-Phonics Activity sheets will be sent home daily for you to re-do with your child, consolidating the learning in school.
+Parents can help their children to learn the phonics code through LOTS of practice.
+As part of the home-learning routine, phonics activity sheets will be sent home for you to re-do with your child, consolidating the learning in school.